Digital Nomad vs. Remote Worker: What’s the Career You’re Really Building?

 Employment and Global Payroll

-Remote workers tend to have a different setup.
+Remote workers are usually employed in long-term or full-time roles, with compensation managed through formal employment and global payroll systems.
 They’re hired like regular employees, just not in the office.
 Many work full-time for companies that handle compliance and payroll through platforms like Remote.com, Deel, or Oyster.

 Digital Nomad vs Remote Worker Lifestyle